irisnet/goz/phase-3/scenes.md

 ### Scene 1

-Alice has `10uiris` on irishub, Bob wants to buy `3uiris`.
-IBC connection has been established between irishub and gozhub, to facilitate asset management, Bob decides that all assets are stored in the account on gozhub.
+IBC connection has been established between irishub and gozhub, to facilitate token transfers.
+Alice owns `10uiris` on irishub, Bob has reached a deal with Alice to receive `3uiris` from her, and would like to have the tokens stored his account on gozhub.
 The transaction method is cross-chain transfer from Alice's account on irishub to Bob's account on gozhub.

 Alice only transferred `1uiris` via cross-chain transaction, but successfully transferred `3transfer/gozirischann/uiris` to Bob’s account on gozhub through the deceptive relay method.
-But Bob didn't know that and he thought his token was correct.
+But Bob didn't know that and he thought the tokens received were genuine.

 ![scene1](./asset/scene1.png)